devjorgecastro/retrofit-jsonapi-converter/README.md

 ### :warning:Limitations
 * Retrofit JsonApi Converter does not support mixed data in the current version.
+* In the current version there is no support for the [links](https://jsonapi.org/format/#document-links) attribute in errors

 # Author
 Jorge Castro - [@devjorgecastro on GitHub](https://github.com/devjorgecastro), [@devjcastro on Twitter](https://twitter.com/devjcastro)